 It is no secret that social media has become an integral part of modern life.
 For many people, logging on to their favorite platforms is the first thing they do when they wake up in the morning and the last thing they do before going to bed.
-With so much activity, it can be hard to know when the best time to post is.
+With so much activity, it can be hard to know when to post on social media and the best time to post.

 However, there are a few general guidelines that can help maximize your chances of reaching your target audience.
 For example, most people check their social media accounts during breaks at work or while they are commuting.
 As a result, posting during these times is more likely to result in higher engagement levels.

 Similarly, weekends tend to be slower days for social media usage, so posts made during these times may not get as much attention.
 Ultimately, the best time to post will vary depending on your goals and audience, but following these general guidelines can help you get started.

 In this article, we compiled data from 27 studies about the best times to post on social media.
 If you are running an online academic program, for example, an online bachelor's degree in respiratory therapy, web development or human resources, you can tap into the power of social media to engage with learners, reach more audiences, generate sales, and drive more traffic.

 Social media serves many purposes.
 People use it to find career opportunities, connect with other people across the globe, or use it as a platform where they can express and share their thoughts, feelings, insights, and emotions.
 It gives people the power to reach out to their loved ones despite physical distance, and it provides a useful platform to share information.

 Today, there are more than 3.96 billion active social media users all over the world.
 To break it down, 90.5% of social media users are Millennials, whereas 77.5% are Gen X and 48.2% are Baby Boomers.

 In this article, we’ve analyzed 25 studies to find out the best times to post on social media.
 Take this as a starting point to find out which schedule works best for you and your followers.
 Take note however, that the best days to post on social media depends on the platform.